SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 A carriage has a type and color.

 Both of these values are strings.
-You have two types of carriages in storage and you can paint it in any color.
+You have two types of carriages in storage and you can paint them in any color.

 `Hatchback: { type: 'hatchback', color: <as required> }`